core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

                                              | original Class U or I  |
                                              +------------------------+
 ~~~~~~~~~~~
-{: #fig-option-protection-diagram title="Protection of CoAP Options of Class U or I in Outgoing Requests." artwork-align="center"}
+{: #fig-option-protection-diagram title="Protection of CoAP Options of Class U or I in Outgoing Messages." artwork-align="center"}

 # State Diagram: Processing of Incoming Requests # {#sec-incoming-req-diag}